 It has also become fashionable to bash Millennials, who are by and large the offspring of Boomers.
 They are called supremely self-interested, entitled narcissists who spend all their time posting selfies to Facebook.
 But the facts on both these generations suggest otherwise.

 In Baby Boomers: All You Ever Needed to Know, David Neilson sets the record straight about Boomers this way:

 They have been called the "Me Generation" because they were the first generation to take a breather between childhood and adulthood and explore being young.
 They got married later, had kids later, and spent lavishly on themselves.
 Conversely, they are also one of the most active and selfless generations ever.
 Their continual fight against injustice created the women's movement, the civil rights movement, Vietnam War protests and much more.

 Now take a look at Millennials.
-According to the report "Are Millennials Reshaping Politics in the Northwest", Millennials believe more strongly in state and local government, but they largely shun political party labels.
-They care much more deeply about issues than candidates, one reason why same-sex marriage and marijuana legalization are getting so much traction...
-From the According to a National Conference on Citizenship poll:
+According to the report "Are Millennials Reshaping Politics in the Northwest", Millennials believe strongly in state and local government, but they largely shun political party labels.
+They care much more deeply about issues than candidates, which is one reason why same-sex marriage and marijuana legalization are getting so much traction.
+According to a National Conference on Citizenship poll:

 Millennials so far appear to be considerably more civically engaged than their immediate predecessors, "Generation X." The voting turnout of young adults (ages 18-29) almost doubled in the 2008 primaries and caucuses compared to the most recent comparable year (2000).
 There were also substantial youth turnout increases in 2004 and 2006.
 The Millennials so far appear to be considerably more civically engaged than their immediate predecessors, “Generation X.” Youth volunteering rates are higher in the 2000s than they were in the 1990s.